mirnylab/hiclib-legacy/doc/source/index.rst

 Note about suggested usage
 --------------------------

+.. note :: "**Update from 2016-06-22**" Although this library is still a main workhorse of the mirnylab Hi-C data processing, we would be migrating to
+           sparse storage with much faster iterative correction and much more efficient storage.
+The new library is still in developement.
+           You may expect it to appear, as a part of DCIC or a standalone tool, in early 2017.

 .. note :: "**Updated from 2015-12-10**" I have modified the library to be python 2-3 compatible.
 It is also easily installable with the setup.py
             script right now.
 It can bring many bugs, but is generally a good thing to do.